dqj1998/fido2-node/README.md

 * For security, you can deny external access to /mng on your firewall.

 # FIDO Conformance test
-We passed the test of FIDO Conformance Tools v1.7.10 || FIDO2 Server - MDS3
+We passed the latest version of FIDO Conformance Tools with MDS3

 ## Preperations
 1. Download Metadata by clicking DOWNLOAD TEST METADATA on FIDO conformance tools